Medicines Brought to Market*

 In February 2019, BXLS invested in Anthos Therapeutics, Inc., in partnership with Novartis, to advance next-generation targeted therapies for high-risk cardiovascular patients.
 This investment will potentially help meet a large, unmet need for next-generation antithrombotic therapies for patients that are underserved by more conventional medicines.
 According to the American Heart Association, thrombotic disorders cause nearly 500,000 deaths each year.

-*Medicines brought to market by BXLS and development company employees and advisors (Nick Galakatos, Emmett Cunningham, Kurt Wheeler, Barry Gertz, Dennis Henner, Ed Scolnick, Kiran Reddy, Francois Nader, Olivier Brandicourt) while they worked at prior employers.
+*Medicines brought to market by BXLS and development company employees and advisors (Nick Galakatos, Paris Panayiotopoulos, Kurt Wheeler, Barry Gertz, Dennis Henner, Ed Scolnick, Kiran Reddy, Francois Nader, Peter Honig, Elaine Caughey, Olivier Brandicourt, John Maraganore) while they worked at BXLS, Clarus and at prior employers.
 The development of a medicine involves many professionals.
-The degree of involvement by a given BXLS professional varies medicine to medicine.
-Therefore the performance shown reflects the contributions of a number of professionals and may not be indicative of any individual’s contributions to the transactions.
+The degree of involvement by a given BXLS, advisor, or development company professional varies medicine to medicine.
+Therefore, the performance shown reflects the contributions of a number of professionals and may not be indicative of any individual’s contributions to the transactions.
 The number of developed medicines is measured when a drug is approved in any jurisdiction.
-Senior Advisors are not employees of Blackstone.

 Updates from Life Sciences